Pandemic reveals another shortcoming in preparation: Scattershot, chaotic research for treatments

 A study published Friday in the New England Journal of Medicine, for instance, reported on 53 people who took remdesivir, a failed Ebola drug Trump has praised and many families have already tried to get access to outside of trials.
 The results were impossible to interpret, though, since some of those patients might have gotten better on their own and there was no comparison group of patients who did not receive the drug.
 Hydroxychloroquine, the cheap and readily available anti-malarial drug, has also already been widely used in patients, despite only suggestive evidence that it might work.

-As more small-scale studies are designed, the risks of inconclusive but suggestive results multiply — and paradoxically, they could make it harder to conduct well-designed clinical trials that get to the bottom of whether a treatment works.
-That is because such trials require patients to be willing to be randomly assigned to receive the treatment — or a placebo.
+As more small-scale studies are designed, the risks of inconclusive but suggestive results multiply – and paradoxically, they could make it harder to conduct well-designed clinical trials that get to the bottom of whether a treatment works.
+Well-designed clinical trials require patients to be willing to be randomly assigned to receive the treatment – or a placebo.

-Emma Meagher, chief clinical research officer at Penn Medicine, said her institution’s study of the malaria drug in severely ill patients does not have a comparison group that receives a placebo because the media around the drug has made it the standard of care despite the lack of evidence.
+Emma Meagher, chief clinical research officer at the University of Pennsylvania’s Perelman School of Medicine, said her institution’s study of the malaria drug in severely ill patients does not have a comparison group that receives a placebo because the media around the drug has made it the standard of care despite the lack of evidence.
 Every meeting, she said, begins with a discussion about how to prevent the next experimental therapy from becoming like hydroxychloroquine.

 In some ways, designing research studies when clinicians have an imperative to give their patients the best care possible is an inherently tricky situation.
-Outside of top-tier research hospitals, patients may not have access to any trials, so clinicians may have little option but to give them drugs in what amounts to an uncontrolled experiment.
-The Infectious Diseases Society of America released guidelines last week that clinicians should give experimental drugs only in trials, but at safety-net and small, rural hospitals that are less likely to have access to those.
+Outside of top-tier research hospitals, patients may not have access to trials, so clinicians may have little option but to give them drugs in what amounts to an uncontrolled experiment.
+The Infectious Diseases Society of America released guidelines last week that clinicians should give experimental drugs only in trials, but safety-net and small, rural hospitals are less likely to have access to those.

 “Do we really want to have [some] people trying new different things and the rest of you sit and wait?” asked Benjamin Linas, an infectious disease physician working on oversight of clinical trial protocols at Boston Medical Center.

-Many researchers are hopeful that a national strategy will help unify and speed up the search, but lament the time already lost.
-The U.S. did not have a pandemic clinical trials network ready to be activated, but existing clinical trials networks, such as ones used to test HIV treatments, are now being repurposed.
+Many researchers have said they are hopeful a national strategy will help unify and speed the search, but lament the time already lost.
+The United States did not have a pandemic clinical trials network ready to be activated, but existing clinical trials networks, such as ones used to test HIV treatments, are now being repurposed.
 Collins said he had never seen research move faster, but in a pandemic that can still feel slow.

 “We have imperfect networks.
 I mean there are some there, but they’ve never been tested in this way,” said Adrian Hernandez, vice dean for clinical research at Duke University School of Medicine.
 “Having a common infrastructure that can do rapid cycle trials – that would be beneficial.”

-Collins said he began his efforts to partner with private companies and others in mid-March, contending if he had started sooner, the urgency of the situation would not have been clear to the companies and agencies he had to convince to work together.
+Collins said he began partnering with private companies, research institutions and other agencies in mid-March.
+Had he started sooner, he said, the urgency of the situation might not have been clear to the companies and agencies he had to convince to work together.
 He disagrees significant time has been lost and noted the efforts were able to piggyback on an existing framework for pursuing drugs with industry collaboration called the Accelerating Medicines Partnership.

 Partnerships that previously took a year and a half to build were put together in a week, he said.